↓

 Website Adds Volunteers Wanted Menu

-We have added a Volunteers Wanted Menu button to our Home Page to inform vintageTEK Museum Members of our needs for Volunteers.
-We have a solid group of regular volunteers who repair and refurbish instruments and bench test equipment, organize our … Continue reading →
+We have added a Volunteers Wanted menu button to our home page with information on how to volunteer and our needs.
+We have a small group of local volunteers who repair and refurbish instruments and bench test equipment, organize our … Continue reading →

 Posted in Uncategorized